-The Acer Swift 3 starts off at $499 in the US, with a similar model for £699 in the UK, and in Australia for AU$999.
+The Acer Swift 3 starts off at $479 in the US, with a similar model for £399 in the UK, and in Australia for AU$999.
 The entry-level US model gets you a 7th generation Intel Core i3 processor (CPU), 4GB of memory (RAM) and a 128GB SSD.
-The UK equivalent bumps up the RAM to 8GB.
+The equivalent in Australia bumps up the RAM to 8GB.

-If you want the most powerful configuration of the Acer Swift 3, the top-end model will set you back $849 in the US, but caps out at £749 and AU$1,399 in the UK and Australia, respectively.
-That’s mostly due to the most powerful Acer Swift 3 taking advantage of an Intel Core i7 processor in the US, as opposed to the UK’s limited Core i5 chip.
-The only other difference is the storage; it’s limited to a 256GB SSD in the UK, rather than the 512GB available in the US.
+If you want the most powerful configuration of the Acer Swift 3, the top-end model will set you back $999 in the US, but caps out at £849 and AU$1,899 in the UK and Australia, respectively.
+All three of these high-end configurations boast Intel Core i7-8565U processors.
+The only other difference is the storage; it’s limited to a 256GB SSD in the US, rather than the 512GB available in the UK and Australia.

-That’s the configuration we used for our review.
-For $599, US buyers can purchase the same model that you see to the right.
-However, you should remember that you’re going to be stuck with the 1080p display; if you’re looking for a 4K display, you’ll have to look elsewhere.
+However, you should remember that you’re going to be stuck with the 1080p display whichever configuration you get; if you’re looking for a 4K display, you’ll have to look elsewhere.